LOS OSOS GROUNDWATER BASIN

 Waitlist for Building Permits in the Sewer Service Area/Prohibition Zone (except ADUs):

-Properties outside of the Sewer Service Area/Prohibition Zone may apply for single family, multi-family, and commercial building permits at this time.
+Properties outside of the Sewer Service Area/Prohibition Zone may apply for building permits at this time, subject to other County policies.